Technology Training - Click Here!

 “The Armed Forces have six C-130H Hercules transport aircrafts today [DID: 335 skv, out of Oslo-Gardermoen].
 These were bought in 1969 and are outdated.
 Recent updates have made them able to be operational until 2012-15, but it is now known that the planes need further work done to them still.
 Therefore the Norwegian government has started investigating the possibility of either renting or buying up to four new planes of the type Hercules C-130J.”

-Faced with the prospect of further C-130H refurbishment work on one hand, and entreaties by the A400M consortium on the other, Norway needed to decide what to do.
-They did, and the decision promptly came under political attack – but a deal is done now for 4 C-130J variants, and the first aircraft has been delivered…
+Faced with the prospect of further C-130H refurbishment work on one hand, and entreaties by the A400M consortium on the other, Norway had to decide what to do.
+They did, and the decision promptly came under political attack – but a deal was done for 4 stretched C-130J-30s, and the final aircraft flew off to Norway in July 2010.
+A tragic crash cut the fleet to 3, but an expedited buy has restored it.

 The Platform: C-130J-30